Microsoft earnings rise as pandemic boosts cloud computing, Xbox sales | Business

 Revenue from its personal computing division, which includes Windows software and Xbox gaming consoles, rose 14% to $15.1 billion, driven by strong Xbox content and services growth, beating analysts' estimates of $13.5 billion, according to IBES data from Refinitiv.
 Microsoft in November released two new Xbox consoles, its most visible non-work and non-school brand, but the hardware proved difficult to find as a global semiconductor shortage contributed to tight stocks as many retailers.
 Xbox hardware sales were up 86% despite the shortages, and Hood said growth is likely to continue, with older models also contributing to sales.

 "Demand still outpaces supply, and we do expect that to continue," Hood said.
 "The team did a nice job of getting consoles, both of this newest generation as well as continuing to sell the older generation, which provides a great value for gamers."
-The software giant's overall revenue rose to $43.08 billion in the second quarter ended Dec.
-31, from $36.91 billion a year earlier, beating analysts' estimates of $40.18 billion, according to IBES data from Refinitiv.
+Microsoft's gaming business topped $5 billion in quarterly sales for the first time ever and was propelled by gaming subscriptions and sales as well as new consoles.
+Microsoft said Xbox content and services revenue grew 40% in the quarter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)